 To avoid higher tariffs, factories are relocating from China to elsewhere in Asia.
 Bangladesh has more competitive advantages than its competitors such as Cambodia and Vietnam.
 Due to the presence of strong unions, setting up factories in Cambodia is more challenging.
 Moreover, in contrast to the 160 million Bangladeshis, Cambodia has a population of just 16 million, which gives Bangladesh a competitive edge in this labor-intensive industry.
 Due to higher wages and production costs, Vietnam also looks less attractive to investors.
 The minimum wage in Bangladesh is currently $95 per month, which is almost half the $182 per month it is in Cambodia and $180 per month in Hanoi and Ho Chi Minh City.

 Bangladesh can also benefit by increasing imports from the United States.
 According to the U.S. Farm Bureau, soybean exports to China declined by 97 percent after China’s tariffs on U.S. soybeans came into effect.
-At the moment, Bangladesh imports 2 million tons of crude vegetable oil, of which 30 percent or 600,000 tons is soybean, 98 percent of those soybean comes from Argentina, Paraguay, and Brazil.
-If the country can redirect its supply chain from Latin America to the United States, it may have the potential to supply oil to consumers at cheaper prices without sacrificing profits in the long-run.
+At the moment, Bangladesh imports 2 million tons of crude vegetable oil, of which 30 percent or 600,000 tons is soybeans.
+Currently, 98 percent of those soybeans comes from Argentina, Paraguay, and Brazil.
+If the country can redirect its supply chain from Latin America to the United States, it may have the potential to supply oil to consumers at cheaper prices without sacrificing profits in the long run.

 In 2017, Bangladesh scrapped 25 percent of the ships dismantled worldwide.
 In light of growing development projects, the country might craft an industrial policy to develop its shipbreaking yards, hoping to sourcing a greater amount of cheaper steel domestically, which is already providing more than half of the country’s steel supply.